 Lifestyle and home remedies

-Making a few lifestyle changes may help control the signs and symptoms of acid reflux caused by a hiatal hernia.
+Making a few lifestyle changes may help control the symptoms caused by a hiatal hernia.
+Try to:

 - Eat several smaller meals throughout the day rather than a few large meals.